-White sauce is used as the base for various other sauces (such as cheese or vegetable) and today I am going to show you how to make it.
+White sauce is used as a base for various other sauces (such as cheese or vegetable) and today I am going to show you how to make it.
 Whether Italian or French (its origin can be traced to both countries though the name ‘bechamel’, as it’s also called, suggests it’s French but let’s not worry about that) the simple white sauce and its various adaptations are popular in many cuisines and for good reason.
-The sauce acts as a thickening agent, keeps the other ingredients moist, enhances flavour and adds richness (without necessarily too many calories).
+You can use this sauce as a thickener, it also keeps the other ingredients moist, enhances flavour and adds richness.
+(Without necessarily too many calories).

-This simple white sauce recipe contains only 3 ingredients: butter, flour and milk (which, when combined, can only produce one colour – white, hence the name ‘white’), and the only ‘tricky’ bit to making it successfully is knowing which ingredient comes first, second and third.
+This simple white sauce recipe contains only 3 ingredients: butter, flour and milk (which, when combined, can only produce one colour – white!).
+And the only ‘tricky’ bit to making it successfully is knowing which ingredient comes first, second and third.
 Because if you use the wrong sequence your sauce is likely to be lumpy.
 So it’s important to start off with the butter, then add the flour, then the milk.
 In that order!

-Many white sauce recipes advise to infuse the milk prior to making the sauce by adding raw onion, nutmeg, fresh parsley, peppercorns, cloves or other ingredients, bringing the mixture to simmering point, then straining it and discarding the flavourings.
-I think that this is a good idea with many dishes but it’s not absolutely necessary to do as you can always add herbs and spices to the sauce itself (this, however, might affect the colour of the sauce).
-My aim is to show you the right technique (one that’s always worked for me) of making the sauce.
+Many white sauce recipes recommend infusing the milk prior to making the sauce by adding raw onion, nutmeg, fresh parsley, peppercorns, cloves or other ingredients.
+The mixture is then brought to simmering point, strained and the flavourings discarded.
+I think that this is a good idea with many dishes but it’s not absolutely necessary to do.
+You can always add herbs and spices to the sauce itself.
+(Bear in mind that this, however, might affect the colour of the sauce).
+My aim is to show you the right technique (one that’s always worked for me) of making a simple white sauce.
 The choice of any additional ingredients is yours.

-The proportions in this recipe make a medium thick sauce – not too runny but not too thick either.
-If you need the sauce to be more runny or thicker simply add a little less or more flour (± 5 g).
-If you don’t use your sauce straight away and it becomes too thick add some milk and heat it up again whisking all the time.
+The proportions in this simple white sauce recipe make a moderately thick sauce.
+Not too runny but not too thick either.
+If you need a runnier or thicker consistency simply add a little less or more flour (± 5 g).
+If you don’t use your sauce straight away it may become too thick.
+Add a splash of milk and heat it up again whisking all the time.

 - 400 ml semi-skimmed milk